 Senior programs include resources such as low-cost, independent living and apartments for senior citizens.
 Across the state of Montana there are also adult day care centers open, which serve seniors while caregivers are at work.

 Free Salvation Army case management and social services in Montana

 The League of Mercy, which is also known as the Community Care Ministries, is a volunteer visitation program that provides comfort and companionship to those individuals in Montana who are elderly, invalid or otherwise shut-in.
 The Salvation Army program can help to combat loneliness or despair as seniors age.
 Homebound meals may be offered, as well as transportation to doctor or medical appointments.
 All of The Salvation Army's senior programs work collectively and partner with other non-profits in order to improve seniors' quality of life.

 Programs also focus on Women and Children.
 Low income and disadvantaged women and children often have special needs for help.
 Salvation Army case workers offer guidance, support groups, parental skills training, counseling, maternity wards, and day-care, depending on your location in Montana.
 Women of all ages, backgrounds and religions may also benefit from career skills development and self-sufficiency services.

 Emergency programs and services in Montana

 The Salvation Army locations to call or stop by at are below.
+Everything from thrift stores to financial help may be offered.
 They may also have referrals to agencies that are closer to the applicant.

 2100 - 6th Avenue N., Billings, Montana 59101-1413, call 406-245-4659